hguerrero/event-gateway-demo/README.md

 The Kafka cluster is managed by the Strimzi Operator and is configured with KRaft mode.
 Data is produced in real-time by Kafka Connect.
 A Kafka UI viewable in your browser (`http://localhost:80`) is automatically deployed and configured to connect to the Kafka cluster.
 External access is mediated by the Kong Ingress Controller.
 Configuration for the kafkactl CLI tool is provided for easy access to the Kafka cluster, but you can also use an external client of your choice.

+Observability is provided through OpenTelemetry, with traces exported to Jaeger and metrics to Prometheus.
+Both Jaeger and Prometheus UIs are accessible via HTTPRoutes through the Kong Ingress Controller.

 All external access (including accessing the Kafka UI) requires utilizing the deployed loadbalancer service.
 Cloud deployments may require additional configuration to route traffic to the loadbalancer service.
 Local deployments will depend on the type of k8s cluster but tools like `minikube` can utilize `sudo minikube tunnel -p <your-profile-name>` to expose the loadbalancer service.

 ## 📋 Prerequisites